 - Average battery life

 - Global availability still limited

-Xiaomi Mi 11 Price and availability
+Xiaomi Mi 11: Pricing and global availability

 The Mi 11 is available in China and is going on sale in Malaysia, the Philippines, Singapore, Thailand, and Vietnam from February 25.
 The phone is also slated to make its debut in Europe shortly, with pre-orders kicking off on February 26 followed by availability from March.